 Career Services provides career education and employment support services for Queen's undergraduate, graduate students and recent alumni from all disciplines.

 Studies in National and International Development (SNID) is a weekly interdisciplinary seminar series that examines issues of local, national and global development.
 Presenters include Queen's faculty, graduate students, and guest scholars.
-The seminars take place on Thursday afternoons; they are free of charge and open to the public.
+The seminars take place on Thursday afternoons, 13:00-14:30, in MACCOR D214; they are free of charge and open to the public.

 The Society of Graduate and Professional Students (SGPS) represents the interests of its members at a university-wide level as well as providing some important benefits (including a health and dental plan) and services (such as student advisors and free tax filing).
 The SGPS defends and expands students’ rights, lobbies the administration as well as the provincial and federal governments, offers small grants and other assistance to students, and participates in university governance.